Werocky/se2022-01-OfficeQueueManager/Retrospective/Retrospective.md

 - Which ones you were not able to achieve?
 Why? _Not necessary now_

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-Improve subdivision of tasks
+  - Improve subdivision of tasks
-Better management of time related to testing
+  - Better time management,  related to testing
-More meeting in order to talk and understand where the problems of each of us are
+  - More meetings in order to understand where the problems are, and the weaknesses and strenghts of each other, so we can better cover for the rest.

 - One thing you are proud of as a Team!!
-We were able to agree on the technology to be used and on how to carry out and implement the project
+We were able to agree on the technology to be used and on how to carry out and implement the project.